QRY91/nixos-config/INSTALL.md

 # QRY NixOS Installation Guide
-## Testing on Debbie → Deploying to Framework 12
+## Framework 12 Direct Installation

-**Philosophy**: Test systematically on Debbie, deploy confidently to Framework 12.
+**Philosophy**: Deploy systematically to Framework 12 with proven NixOS configuration.

-**Timeline**:
-- Phase 1: Debbie installation and testing (This week)
-- Phase 2: Framework 12 deployment (Next week when it arrives)

 ---

-## Phase 1: Debbie Installation
+## Framework 12 Installation

 ### Prerequisites

 **What you need**:
-- Debbie (your upstairs Debian desktop)
+- Framework 12 laptop
 - USB stick (8GB+)
 - Internet connection
 - This configuration repo
 - About 2-3 hours for full setup

-**Important**: We're going to completely wipe Debbie.
+**Important**: This will completely wipe the Framework 12.
 Make sure there's nothing precious on it.

 ### Step 1: Prepare Installation Media